-We know Mercedes-Benz is likely to launch
+We know Mercedes-Benz is likely to launch four new models

 based around its latest generation small car platform, otherwise known as MFA (Mercedes Frontwheel Architecture).

 The first of these new models has already been revealed in the form of the 2012 Mercedes-Benz B-Class